DS-Homebrew/nds-bootstrap/README.md

 # Compiling

-If your goal is to get a build of the latest commit, you can download that from our [TWLBot Builds repository](https://github.com/TWLBot/Builds).
+If your goal is to get a build of the latest commit, you will need to install devkitARM with the necessary Nintendo DS development libraries.
 Also, if you push your commits to a GitHub fork, you can have GitHub Actions run on every commit that way.
-If, however, you'd like to compile locally, you will need to install devkitARM with the necessary Nintendo DS development libraries.

 1. Install devkitPro's `pacman` package manager as described on the [devkitPro wiki](https://devkitpro.org/wiki/Getting_Started), then run the following command to install the needed libraries:
    ```